Neutron Network

 1. Nova: Nova is the compute service responsible for managing and provisioning virtual machines (VMs) and other instances.
 It provides an interface to control and automate the deployment of instances across multiple hypervisors.

-2. Neutron: Neutron is a networking service that enables creating and managing virtual networks within the cloud environment.
+2. Neutron: Neutron is a networking service that enables the creation and management of virtual networks within the cloud environment.
 It offers a range of networking options, including virtual routers, load balancers, and firewalls, allowing users to customize their network configurations.

 3. Cinder: Cinder provides block storage to OpenStack instances.
 It allows users to create and manage persistent storage volumes, which can be attached to cases for data storage.
 Cinder supports various storage backends, including local disks and network-attached storage (NAS) devices.